-48 Retailer notice of end of fixed term retail contract
+4748 Retailer notice of end of fixed term retail contract and EPA

-- (1) This clause applies to a fixed term retail contract. - (2) A retailer must, in accordance with this clause, notify a small customer with a fixed term retail contract that the contract is due to end. - (3) The notice must be given no earlier than 40 business days and no later than 20 business days before the end date of the contract. - (4) The notice must state: - (a) the date on which the contract will end; and - (b) details of the prices, terms and conditions applicable to the sale of energy to the premises concerned under a deemed customer retail arrangement; and - (c) the customer's options for establishing a customer retail contract (including the availability of a standing offer); and - (d) the consequences for the customer if the customer does not enter into a customer retail contract (whether with that or another retailer), including the entitlement of the retailer to arrange for the de-energisation of the premises and details of the process for de-energisation. - (5) The retailer is not required to give the notice where the customer has already entered into a new contract with the retailer, or has given instructions to the retailer as to what actions the retailer must take at the end of the contract. - (6) A retailer must, for a fixed term retail contract, include a term or condition to the effect that the retailer will: - (a) notify the customer that the contract is due to end; and - (b) give such notice no earlier than 40 business days and no later than 20 business days before the end of the contract.
+- (1) This clause applies to a fixed term retail contract and an exempt person arrangement. - (2) A retailer must, in accordance with this clause, notify a small customer with a fixed term retail contract or exempt person arrangement that the contract or arrangement is due to end. - (3) The notice must be given no earlier than 40 business days and no later than 20 business days before the end date of the contract or arrangement. - (4) The notice must state: - (a) the date on which the contract or arrangement will end; and - (b) details of the prices, terms and conditions applicable to the sale of energy to the premises concerned under a deemed customer retail arrangement; and - (c) the customer's options for establishing a customer retail contract (including the availability of a standing offer) or exempt person arrangement; and - (d) the consequences for the customer if the customer does not enter into a customer retail contract (whether with that or another retailer) or exempt person arrangement, including the entitlement of the retailer to arrange for the de-energisation of the premises and details of the process for de-energisation.

+- (5) The retailer is not required to give the notice where the customer has already entered into a new contract with the retailer, or has given instructions to the retailer as to what actions the retailer must take at the end of the contract. - (6) A retailer must, for a fixed term retail contract, include a term or condition to the effect that the retailer will: - (a) notify the customer that the contract is due to end; and - (b) give such notice no earlier than 40 business days and no later than 20 business days before the end of the contract.